General and Specific Terms & Conditions

 Without prejudice to afore-mentioned obligations of the Supplier, the Client shall be entitled to repair or replace the Products itself if it so chooses.

-The Supplier undertakes, for a minimum period of five (5) years following the end of production or withdrawal from the catalogue of said Products, to supply the Client, under reasonable conditions in terms of price and delivery period, with items, spare parts and other elements required to continue to use the Products.
+The Supplier undertakes, for a minimum period of five (5) years following the end of production or withdrawal from the catalogue of said Products or Services, to supply the Client, under reasonable conditions in terms of price and delivery period, with items, spare parts and other elements required to continue to use the Products or Services.

-The Products delivered and Services provided shall comply with all applicable local, European and international legal and/or regulatory requirements in terms of safety, environment and labour that are in force in the country of destination of said Products and Services.
-All dangerous Products must be delivered with a material safety data sheet in accordance with national applicable regulations.
-All documents and certificates must be supplied at the same time as the Purchase Order and form an integral part thereof.
+The Products delivered and the Services provided shall comply with all applicable local, European and international legal and/or regulatory requirements in terms of safety, environment and labour that are in force in the country of destination of said Products and/or Services.
+All dangerous Products shall be delivered with a material safety data sheet in accordance with national applicable regulations.
+All documents and certificates shall be supplied at the same time as the Purchase Order and form an integral part thereof.

 Without prior written agreement from the Client, the Supplier shall not communicate on, in any manner whatsoever, or disclose any information about, the existence of commercial relations between the Client and the Supplier and/or about the Client and its associated brands.

 The Supplier shall grant to the Client all necessary intellectual property rights right to use the Products and/or Services.
 The Supplier shall transfer exclusively to the Client, as of right and without any formal procedures, gradually as they are completed all intellectual property rights on the deliverables executed for the Client under the Purchase Order (including the right to reproduce and represent on any medium and as many times as desired or to modify the deliverables).
 This transfer shall be valid for the duration of legal protection of the intellectual property rights and for the whole world.
 The Prices agreed between the Parties include this transfer of rights.